-Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of June 30, 2023, together with the net proceeds from the underwritten offering that closed in August 2023, will enable us to fund our cash flow requirements into the fourth quarter of 2025.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments as of September 30, 2023 will enable us to fund our cash flow requirements into the fourth quarter of 2025.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 In addition, changing circumstances could cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more than currently expected because of circumstances beyond our control.
 As a result, we could deplete our capital resources sooner than we currently expect.
 In addition, because the successful development of INZ-701 or any other product candidates that we pursue is highly uncertain, at this time we cannot reasonably estimate or know the nature, timing, and costs of the efforts that will be necessary to complete the development of any product candidate.